Updated: 2022/Sep/29

 with the SQLITE_USE_URI symbol defined.

-SQLITE_CONFIG_COVERING_INDEX_SCAN The SQLITE_CONFIG_COVERING_INDEX_SCAN
+SQLITE_CONFIG_COVERING_INDEX_SCAN

-option takes a single integer argument which is interpreted as a
+integer argument which is interpreted as a boolean in order to

-boolean in order to enable or disable the use of covering indices
+enable or disable the use of covering indices for full table

-is determined by the SQLITE_ALLOW_COVERING_INDEX_SCAN compile-
+by the SQLITE_ALLOW_COVERING_INDEX_SCAN compile-time option, or

-scans is because some incorrectly coded legacy applications might
+because some incorrectly coded legacy applications might

 malfunction when the optimization is enabled.
 Providing the